usmcamp0811/dotfiles/packages/websites/blog/Campground/content/post/nix-in-the-wild/05-taming-terraform-with-nix-a-modular-approach/index.md

 ## **Building and Organizing Modules**

-In this blog series, I haven’t yet covered [NixOS modules in the Snowfall library](https://www.youtube.com/watch?v=ARjAsEJ9WVY&list=PLCNla0W4k0xtpObkpw2xOwWVS24-e3kvL&index=2), but that’s coming soon—consider this a gentle introduction.
-Since NixOS and Home Manager modules are stored in the `./modules` directory, it felt natural to use the same directory for Terraform modules.
-Given that Terraform supports multiple providers, I’ve chosen a structure like `./modules/<provider>/...` to keep things organized and scalable for multi-cloud environments.
-For the purpose of this post, I’ll focus on building a couple of AWS modules to illustrate the approach.
+In this blog series, I haven’t yet covered [NixOS modules in the Snowfall library](https://www.youtube.com/watch?v=ARjAsEJ9WVY&list=PLCNla0W4k0xtpObkpw2xOwWVS24-e3kvL&index=2), but that’s coming up now—or at least the concepts of modules as they relate to Terranix.
+NixOS and Home Manager modules will be covered in a later post.

+In the Snowfall structure, NixOS and Home Manager modules are stored in the `./modules` directory, so it felt natural to use the same directory for Terraform modules.
+Since Terraform supports multiple providers, I’ve adopted a structure like `./modules/<provider>/...` to keep things organized and scalable for multi-cloud environments.
+For this post, I’ll focus on building a couple of AWS modules to demonstrate the approach.

-### **NixOS Module System Explained**
+### A Brief Explanation of the NixOS Module System

 The NixOS module system is relatively straightforward once you understand one key concept about the Nix
 language: **attribute sets can be merged together to create a superset**.
 This means that if you have multiple files, each defining an attribute set (e.g., `config`), and you import them all into your `flake.nix`, Nix will automatically merge them into a single, combined set.
 Let’s break it down with an example:

----

 **File A** defines the following attribute set: